-The Reffell family has long been involved with the brewing trade and there have been four breweries owned within the family and another one which takes it’s name from the family.
+The Reffell family has long been involved with the brewing trade.
+There have been four breweries and a number of public houses owned within the family.

-- Victualler of Shere & Goose Gaggle Green – Joseph Reffell, The Beaumont Arms – Uxbridge Road, Shepherd’s Bush
+Victualler of Shere & Goose Gaggle Green Joseph Reffell, landlord of the Beaumont Arms, Uxbridge Road, Shepherd’s Bush

-- Publican of Waltham Abbey – John Reffell, The Greyhound – 3 Sun Street, Waltham Abbey
+Publican of Waltham Abbey John Reffell, landlord of the Greyhound, 3 Sun Street, Waltham Abbey

-- Publican of Reigate – Arthur John Charles White, The Eagle – 46 Croydon Road, Reigate
+Publican of Reigate Arthur John Charles White, landlord of the Eagle, 46 Croydon Road, Reigate

-- Black Horse Inn & Brewery – (1817-1926) The first brewery in the family was established at Gomshall, Surrey near the lovely village of Shere where the old hop drying house is now the local history museum.
+Black Horse Inn & Brewery (1817-1926) The first brewery in the family was established at Gomshall, Surrey near the lovely village of Shere where the old hop drying house was at one time the local history museum.

-- The Bexley Brewery & Reffell Bros. – (1874-1886) & (1886-1898) The Bexley Brewery was started when Henry moved from Redhill and after his death this was passed onto his two sons, Arthur Henry and William Robert, as the Reffell Brothers Brewery.
+The Bexley Brewery & Reffell Brothers (1874-1886) & (1886-1898) The Bexley Brewery was started when Henry moved from Redhill and after his death this was passed onto his two sons, Arthur Henry and William Robert, as the Reffell Brothers Brewery.

-- Reffells Bexley Brewery Ltd. – (1898-1956) In order to provide funds for expansion, the Reffell Bros.
-Brewery was capitalised as the Reffells Bexley Brewery Limited in December 1898.
+Reffells Bexley Brewery Limited (1898-1956) In order to provide funds for expansion, the Reffell Brothers Brewery was capitalised as the Reffells Bexley Brewery Limited in December 1898.